absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 3. Give Team members write permissions.

 ---
-#### `sub create jenkins bitbucket credentials`
+#### `sub create jenkins default credentials`
-This will recreate the Bitbucket credentials used by Jenkins to access Bitbucket and clone sources used in builds.
-This should only need to be run if the Service Account credentials have changed.
+This will recreate the default credentials used by Jenkins.
+This can be run if the Bitbucket Service Account credentials have changed or if the Jenkins credentials are generally out of date.
+In particular this creates the following credentials:

+1. Bitbucket Credentials - Used to access Bitbucket.
+2. Nexus - Stores the URL of the Nexus instance to use for builds.
+3. Docker - Stores the Docker registry url used to specify locations of images that Jenkins uses (e.g. Jenkins agent images)
+4. Shared Resources Namespace - Stores the name of the Subatomic shared resource OpenShift namespace.
+This is used to know which namespace to look for centralised images in.
+5. Maven - This is the default Maven settings used in Maven builds.
+6. Production Access Tokens - This is the service account tokens used to access production environments.
+These are only created if a project associated to the team has been promoted to prod.

 ---
 #### `sub create openshift pvc`